Shrugsy/Clock_with_Countdown_Timer/README.md

 The project itself is intended to be a large desktop clock with a toggleable timer (similar to the functionality of the google timer)

-To run, simply run the 'run.bat' file.
-This merely executes `npm run dev` (which itself uses Node Foreman to start React & Electron based on the procfile commands)
+Run using `npm run dev` (this uses Node Foreman to start React & Electron based on the procfile commands).

+Build using `npm run pack`.

 ![Clock](https://raw.githubusercontent.com/Shrugsy/Clock_with_Countdown_Timer/master/img1.png)
 ![Clock_with_timer](https://raw.githubusercontent.com/Shrugsy/Clock_with_Countdown_Timer/master/img2.png)